davidmalcolm/texi2rst/output/options-controlling-c-dialect.rst

-  Besides declarations, the file indicates, in comments, the origin of each declaration (source file and line), whether the declaration was implicit, prototyped or unprototyped (I, N for new or O for old, respectively, in the first character after the line number and the colon), and whether it came from a declaration or a definition (C or F, respectively, in the following character).
+  Besides declarations, the file indicates, in comments, the origin of each declaration (source file and line), whether the declaration was implicit, prototyped or unprototyped (:samp:`I`, :samp:`N` for new or :samp:`O` for old, respectively, in the first character after the line number and the colon), and whether it came from a declaration or a definition (:samp:`C` or :samp:`F`, respectively, in the following character).
 In the case of function definitions, a K&R-style list of arguments followed by their declarations is also provided, inside comments, after the declaration.